Exhibition poses questions about the distinctive vision of women in photojournalism

 If pressed to consider what unites our work, our minds drift toward how conscious and critical each of us is of the ramifications associated with the act of representing ourselves or others.

-Muse is the work of Laurence Butet-Roch, Chloë Ellingson, Marta Iwanek, Anica James, Hannah Love Yoon, Galit Rodan, Annie Sakkab, Michelle Siu and curated by Rachel Wine at the Gladstone Hotel from April 30 to May 30.
+Muse is the work of Laurence Butet-Roch, Chloë Ellingson, Marta Iwanek, Anica James, Hannah Love Yoon, Galit Rodan, Annie Sakkab, Michelle Siu and curated by Rachel Wine at the Gladstone Hotel in Toronto and on view in the Window Box of Gallery 1313 from April 30 to June 11.